 6. Many soldiers aboard 'Stratheden' departing Sydney, captioned: "AIF Railway & Forestry units waiving from their transport as they sail from Sydney to England."

-Board 2 contains six photographs of railway workshops producing military equipment and materials in WWII.
+Board 2 contains six photographs of railway workshops producing military equipment and materials during the Second World War.

 1. Building airplanes at Chullora Workshops on 5 March 1942, captioned: "The front fitting out section at Chullora Workshops looking south."